changeworld/azure-docs.pl-pl/articles/data-factory/join-azure-ssis-integration-runtime-virtual-network.md

                                             -Force
 ```

-### <a name="configure-virtual-network-settings-for-the-azure-ssis-ir-to-join"></a>Konfigurowanie ustawień sieci wirtualnej dla IR Azure SSIS dołączyć
+### <a name="configure-virtual-network-settings-for-the-azure-ssis-ir-to-join"></a>Konfigurowanie ustawień sieci wirtualnej dla usługi Azure-SSIS IR do dołączenia do
 ```powershell
 # Make sure to run this script against the subscription to which the virtual network belongs.
 if(![string]::IsNullOrEmpty($VnetId) -and ![string]::IsNullOrEmpty($SubnetName))